MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services

-In addition, considering the limit of storage nodes, we give several theoretical storage formulas to describe the relationship between each storage device and the storage parameter states with ADAM~\cite{kingma2014adam}.
-By default, there are eight GPUs per device.
-Supposing that $D$ and $S$ respectively represent the total number of dense parameters and sparse parameters, and $L$ represents MoE layers' numbers.
-Then, the total size of SSD memory, CPU memory and GPU memory on one device is $M_{SSD}$, $M_{CPU}$ and $M_{GPU}$ respectively.
-Next, $N$ represents the number of devices, and we use $\alpha$ to describe the probability of sparse parameter being activated on the whole training process, where $0 \leq \alpha \leq 1$.
-For the GPU-Node, it stores the dense parameter states used in forward propagation(FWD), backward propagation(BWD) and parameter updating (param fp16, grad fp16, master param fp32, momentum fp32, variance fp32, $2D$+$2D$+$2D$+$2D$+$4D$=$16D$ bytes), sparse parameters and sparse parameter gradients($2\alpha S/L$+$2\alpha S/L$=$4\alpha S/L$ bytes).
-The CPU-Node is used as the cache to hold the high-frequency sparse parameter states($16 \alpha S$ bytes), and the SSD-Node is used to store all the sparse parameter states in the device(master param fp32, momentum fp32, variance fp32, $12S$ bytes).
+For the GPU-Node, it stores the dense parameter states used in forward propagation (\hypertarget{A}{\hyperlink{B}{FWD}}), backward propagation (\hypertarget{C}{\hyperlink{D}{BWD}}), and parameter updating.
+This includes parameters such as param fp16, grad fp16, master param fp32, momentum fp32, variance fp32, with a total size of $2D+2D+4D+4D+4D=16D$ bytes.
+Furthermore, it accommodates sparse parameters and their corresponding gradients, with a size of $4\alpha S/L$ bytes, accounting for the selective activation of sparse parameters.
+The CPU-Node serves as a cache to hold high-frequency sparse parameter states, occupying $16\alpha S$ bytes.
+Lastly, the SSD-Node stores all sparse parameter states on the device, including master param fp32, momentum fp32, and variance fp32, with a size of $12S$ bytes.